Djoe-Denne/Rengo/ANIMATION_REFACTOR_SUMMARY.md

 - Animations are processed by actions, not by ResourceNodes
 - AnimationRepository must be registered as autoload singleton
 - Default animations are loaded lazily on first use
+- For layered characters, always use `target_mode: whole_node` in state change animations